sopherapps/ckydb/implementations/go-ckydb/README.md

         - else, the data file in which the timestamp exists is located within the data_files.
 This is done by finding the two data files between which the timestamp exists when the list is sorted in ascending order.
 The file to the left is the one containing the timestamp.
-            - the key-values from the data file are then extracted and they new key-value inserted
+            - the prefix-values from the data file are then extracted and they new prefix-value inserted
             - the new data is then loaded into the cache
             - the new data is also loaded into the data file
     - If any error occurs on any of these steps, the preceding steps are reversed and the error returned/raised/thrown in the call

-- On `ckydb.delete(key)`:
+- On `ckydb.delete(prefix)`:
-    - Its `key: TIMESTAMPED-key` pair is removed from the in-memory index.
+    - Its `prefix: TIMESTAMPED-prefix` pair is removed from the in-memory index.
-    - Its `key: TIMESTAMPED-key` pair is removed from the ".idx" file
+    - Its `prefix: TIMESTAMPED-prefix` pair is removed from the ".idx" file
-    - Its `key: TIMESTAMPED-key` is added to the ".del" file
+    - Its `prefix: TIMESTAMPED-prefix` is added to the ".del" file
     - If any error occurs on any of these steps, the preceding steps are reversed and the error returned/raised/thrown in the call

-- On `ckydb.get(key)`:
+- On `ckydb.get(prefix)`:
-    - the corresponding TIMESTAMPED key is searched for in the index
+    - the corresponding TIMESTAMPED prefix is searched for in the index
-    - if the key does not exist, a NotFoundError is thrown/raised/returned.
+    - if the prefix does not exist, a NotFoundError is thrown/raised/returned.
-    - if the key exists, its TIMESTAMP is extracted and checked if it is greater (later) than the name of the current log file.
+    - if the prefix exists, its TIMESTAMP is extracted and checked if it is greater (later) than the name of the current log file.
     - if this TIMESTAMP is later, its value is quickly got from `memtable` in memory.
 If for some crazy reason, it does not exist there, a CorruptedDataError is thrown/raised/returned.